© "Engloutie", Sara Sottolichio - Photo by Olivier Bousquet

 Entrepreneurship and business

 The founder and CEO of BKIND, Marilyne Bouchard went from microbiologist to successful entrepreneur when she developed her Montréal-based eco-friendly cosmetics brand for sensitive skin.
 With a background in fashion and commerce, CEO and co-founder of BonLook Sophie Boulanger took eyeglasses fashion to the next level online and in retail stores across the country.
 Founder of Stimulation Déjà Vu, Audrey Bernard combines cognitive science, creativity and emotion to create one-of-a-kind olfactory experiences for individuals as well as for events – including their latest, a three-in-one antibacterial spray with a pleasing scent.
+CEO and Founder of art-tech startup Acrylic Robotics, Chloë Ryan found a way to scale up her own and other artists’ creations – and make original artwork more accessible – using robotic and AI technologies.

 Entrepreneur, activist, author and Librarie Racines bookstore founder Gabriella G. Kinté shines a spotlight on the stories, culture and experiences of Black and other racialized people – she recently expanded with an online boutique.
 Founder and director of bilingual media platform Lez Spread the Word, Florence Gagnon continues to boost LGBTQ voices in Québec and around the world.
 Vice President and Partner at URBANIA Média Raphaëlle Huysmans recently launched Urbania France into the French multi-media landscape.